 Depending on the nature of your theme, you will be able to decide which product you should capitalize on.
 For example, if your site is focused on pictures and imagery, you can implement ads that feature software for editing images, or professional cameras that could capture the best views, or even photography courses and similar educational programs that concern visual arts.
 Think about all those helpful tools and means that make your sphere of interest possible, and you will know the type of ads your community will find appealing and useful.

 Once you figure out what kind of products you’d like to advertise on your site, you will know what kind of providers you need.
 Yes – you can engage with more than one provider.
-Featuring products from various providers You can find various marketing programs on the web by simple means of organic search.
+You can find various marketing programs on the web by simple means of organic search.
 Affiliate marketing programs are sites that act as middlemen between a provider (merchant) and affiliate (publisher) – in this case, you.
 As a publisher, you will contribute to provider’s business by making their products visible to the right audience, and you’ll make money without actually being the seller.

 Affiliate marketing types